-Proactive Investors LLC.
+Proactive Investors LLC

 The Company wishes to announce that, subject to regulatory approval, it has extended an existing agreement with Proactive Investors LLC. (“Proactive Investors”) pursuant to which Proactive Investors provides editorial coverage of the Company’s activities and developments and assists the Company in creating video content.
 The extended agreement will run through March 2020 at a cost of $13,500.
-Proactive Investors have no interest, direct or indirect, in Cabral or its securities.
+Proactive Investors have no present interest, direct or indirect, in Cabral or its securities.

-Proactive Investors is a multi-media news organization, investor portal and events management business with offices in New York, Toronto, London and Vancouver.
+Proactive Investors is a multi-media news organization, investor portal and events management business with offices in New York, Sydney, Toronto, London and Vancouver.

-Market Making Services Inc.
+Market Making Services Inc

 The Company also wishes to announce that, subject to regulatory approval, it has retained Market Making Services Inc. (“MMS”) to provide market making services in accordance with the policies and guidelines of the TSX Venture Exchange (“TSXV”).
 MMS will trade the securities of Cabral on the TSXV for the purpose of maintaining an orderly market and to provide liquidity of Cabral’s common shares.
 For these services Cabral will pay MMS $5,000 per month for a minimum three-month term, payable in advance, and renewable every month thereafter.
 Each party will have an option to cancel after the initial three-month term with 30 days advance notice.
 The Company and MMS act at arm’s length.
 MMS will not be paid any shares, options, or performance related guarantees by Cabral or any other related party.
 The capital used for market making will be provided by MMS.

 Mr. James Connor is the principal of MMS and has worked in the financial industry for over 20 years.
-He has extensive experience as a liability trader having worked for such firms as CIBC, Credit Suisse, Merril Lynch, and Cormark Securities and also as a coverage trader covering some of the largest institutional investors in North America.
-James start MMS with the primary purpose of providing capital market services to publicly traded companies.
+He has extensive experience as a liability trader having worked for such firms as CIBC, Credit Suisse, Merrill Lynch, and Cormark Securities and also as a coverage trader covering some of the largest institutional investors in North America.
+James started MMS with the primary purpose of providing capital market services to publicly traded companies.

 About Cabral Gold Inc.